You can learn more about me at theblaze.com slash BuckSexton.

 You've got two things happening.

-You have the rise of uh the totalitarian regimes around the world, which I would include Russia, you know, in between Putin's chest waxing sessions.
+You have the rise of the totalitarian regimes around the world, which I would include Russia, you know, in between Putin's chest waxing sessions.

-Uh they're now pushing for their own sort of media conglomerates around the world, their own sort of propaganda outlets to spread whatever it is.
+They're now pushing for their own sort of media conglomerates around the world, their own sort of propaganda outlets to spread whatever it is.

-Now people say, oh, well, America does that too.
+Now, people say, oh, well, America does that too.

 But you have the global propaganda outfits now.

-And at the same time, you have crackdowns on speech happening inside of a various countries, but also now they're trying to do it inside of this country.
+And at the same time, you have crackdowns on speech happening inside of various countries, but also now they're trying to do it inside of this country.

-You know, you have to view it this way.
+You have to view it this way.

 You have to speak about it this way.

-Now we've got lunatics who are saying uh, you know, give us Wolf Blitzer or your internet gets it.
+In addition to that domestic issue, which we have right now, now we've got lunatics who are saying, you know, give us Wolf Blitzer or your internet gets it.

-We are very upset about this rift in uh diplomacy with uh I mean this isn't gonna work for a country that acts as a as a as a police state that even Orwell couldn't have conjured up in his in his wildest dreams.
+I mean, this isn't going to work for a country that acts as a police state that even Orwell couldn't have conjured up in his wildest dreams.

-Uh it's not going to work.
+It's not going to work.

 And they may hack more companies.

-In fact, I think it's very likely that they will, and this could have a pretty serious, uh pretty serious impact going forward, because once once you can get into a system like this, and because the web is global and and hold the company hostage to your demands in this way.
+In fact, I think it's very likely that they will, and this could have a Pretty serious impact going forward because once you can get into a system like this and internet, because the web is global and hold the company hostage to your demands in this way, I don't know where this really stops.

-So far it's been nothing.
+So far, it's been nothing.

-I'm neither confirmed or not.
+I neither confirm it or not.

-I'm not saying we did, I'm not saying we didn't.
+I'm not saying we didn't.

-Maybe, maybe that just happened.
+Maybe that just happened.

-I'm sure the internet goes down sometimes too.
+I'm sure the internet goes down sometimes, too.

-So could it have been just random that their internet went down, or was it something from the U.S.?
+So could it have been just random that their internet went down or was it something from the U.S.?

 I don't know.

-But the point is that even if we did shut down their internet, one, there's gonna be like twelve North Koreans who are really angry about it, and two, it doesn't stop the hackers from doing what they do.
+But the point is that even if we did shut down their internet, one, there's going to be like 12 North Koreans who are really angry about it.

-I mean, I'm not saying I'm a movie critic here, but it's not the best thing, not the best thing I've ever seen.
+I'm not saying I'm a movie critic here, but it's not the best thing, not the best thing I've ever seen.

-Um but but here we are now with the threat of more hackings coming down the line and really no response to it.
+But here we are now with the threat of more hackings coming down the line and really no response to it.

-Hacking and stealing sensitive commercial and military uh information from anyone and and everyone, and of course, who is the greatest target for all that?
+And of course, who is the greatest target for all that?

 We are.

-So I don't know how we're supposed to look at this now, other than you know, going into 2015.
+So I don't know how we're supposed to look at this now other than going into 2015, I think we can expect more hackings like this.

 I think this has set a precedent that's going to be exploited.

-Um and one it's one that we are not prepared for at this point.
+And it's one that we are not prepared for at this point.

 Let's talk about stifling regulations in a minute.